nws-mtr/ClimateWeb/README.md

 pytest
 ```

-The tests ensure the formatting helpers continue to handle edge cases in observation times, precipitation baselines, and temperature extremes.
+The tests cover the data processing helpers, precipitation normalization, and the XMACIS fallback handling.